IntensiveCoLearning/english/Derick_EICL1st.md

 # Derick

-I'm Derick,a software engineer.
+- I'm Derick,a software engineer.
 I want to improve my English to communicate with others more fluently.
-I have tried many ways to learn English, but the results are not good so far.
+- I have tried many ways to learn English, but the results are not good so far.
 On the one hand, I have not invested enough time, and on the other hand, I cannot measure my learning results.
 Whether to take the language level test as the goal or to be able to read the translation as the goal, now basically reading technical documents is good, but listening and writing are poor

+- The daily habit of recording new vocabulary and grammar points is crucial for my progress.
+I'm now able to comprehend content that was previously beyond my grasp, a testament to my growth.
 ## Do you think you will finish the whole CoLearning program?
-Maybe 90 %
+- Maybe 90 %

 ## Notes
 ### 2024.6.24